New taxes associated with short-rentals like Airbnb

 Officials with New Mexico Tourism said the taxes will level the playing field when it comes to hotels and short-rentals and will bring a big boost to local tourism economies.

 They said the new lodgers and gross receipts taxes that start January 1 for any short-term rental properties will bring millions to the state.
 The taxes vary depending on where you stay in New Mexico.
-The lodgers taxes range from 3 to 5 percent while the gross receipts taxes range from about 5 percent to 8.68 percent.
+The lodgers taxes range from 3% to 5% while the gross receipts taxes range from about 5 percent to 8.68%.

 According to a New Mexico Hospitality Association study two years ago, the taxes could raise close to seven million dollars.
 All money that goes back to the state for promoting tourism.